-DNAP 769 Oral Exam credit(s): 0
+DNAP 769 Oral Exam

 The oral exam meeting is the final, formal interaction among the doctoral candidate, the program directors, and the anesthesiologist liaison.
 The oral exam focuses on the integration of anesthesia didactic knowledge and clinical critical thinking and decision making.
 Questions are clinically case-based and range from focused to comprehensive.